Linutronix/detnetctl/README.md

 - [Interface setup](#interface-setup) - requires `netlink` feature, skip at runtime via `--no-interface-setup`
 - [Queue setup with detd](#queue-setup-with-detd) - requires `detd` feature, skip at runtime via `--no-queue-setup`
 - [Configuration with sysrepo (YANG/NETCONF)](#configuration-via-sysrepo-yang-netconf) - requires `sysrepo` feature, alternative to `--config` with YAML file

+## License

+detnetctl itself (i.e. everything under the `src` directory) is published under the terms of the [GNU General Public License v3.0 or later](https://spdx.org/licenses/GPL-3.0-or-later.html).
+We are happy about every contribution to the main repository to improve detnetctl for everyone!

+However, just interfacing with detnetctl via the D-Bus interface does not count as a derived work, so there is no need to publish your proprietary application that just uses detnetctl.
+In order to support that, the examples are licensed under the terms of the ["BSD Zero Clause License"](https://spdx.org/licenses/0BSD.html) and thus can be easily used as starting point for your integration.
+We still encourage you to share examples and use cases with us if they could be interesting for the community.
+However, pay attention that the examples focus on clarity so you need to extend the code to match the requirements for error handling and resilience of your application.

+Please note that `detnetctl` has several dependencies with their own licenses.
+The `cargo-license` tool can give you an overview.
+Also note that `config/yang/schemas` is a Git submodule referring to the [Github YANG collection](https://github.com/YangModels/yang/) and for using its YANG models you need to conform to their respective licenses.

 ## Command Line Interface